Monthly Vegetable Gardening Tips

 Asparagus grows from seed, but it is easier to buy 1- to 2-year-old crowns.
-The crowns are actually rhizomes (fleshy stems that store food for future plant growth) with roots attached on their under surface and the buds of spears that are just beginning to develop sticking up.
+The crowns are actually rhizomes (fleshy stems that store food for future plant growth--see photo below) with roots attached on their under surface and the buds of spears that are just beginning to develop sticking up.
 UC 157 hybrid is a good variety for this area--it tolerates warmer winters and is resistant to Fusarium.
 When buying crowns, look for fresh, firm-fleshed roots.
 If they are shriveled or brittle, they may be old and won’t produce well, if at all.
 Plant crowns while they are dormant.

 Plants need full sun, good drainage, and, most important, well-prepared soil enriched with lots of organic matter (well-rotted manure, compost, bone or blood meal, leaf mold).
 Asparagus is a good candidate for raised beds.
 Dig a 6 inch deep trench 12 to 18 inches wide and spread crown roots over slight mounds of soil spaced 12 inches apart; cover with 2 to 3 inches of soil.
 As plants grow, pull soil over the crowns until the trench is filled.

 When harvest is over, allow spears to grow and leaf out.
 This helps transfer energy to the roots for good spear development the next season.
 Asparagus has an attractive, fern-like foliage that makes a nice garden border.
 The tall growth can shade out other plants, so keep this in mind when deciding where to site your asparagus bed.
 Some gardeners prefer to support the growing foliage with stakes and strings to keep it tidy.
 Cut the foliage down to 2 inch stubs after freezing weather or when the foliage turns yellow.
 A 4 to 6 inch mulch of compost, composted manure, leaves, or other material added at this time will help control weeds and add organic matter and nutrients.